xlasne/Quantwm/README.md

 #### Computed Properties

-For the moment, Quantwm only support Read Only computed properties.
+Quantwm supports Read Only computed properties.
 The dependencies inherited from the computed property computation shall be specified in a static variable, and added with sourcery: dependency modifier.